akash2301/internet_address/README.md

 # internet_address
-c++ code to get your address based on internet protocol
+c code to get your address based on internet protocol using curl in ubuntu-cli